Deposit guarantee in Europe

 All Finnish deposit banks are covered by the Finnish deposit guarantee scheme.

-Which deposit guarantee scheme is responsible for my deposit?
+Which deposit guarantee scheme protects my deposits?

 The payment of deposit guarantee compensation for foreign branches of banks